 What I love about it is how light it is.
 When I’m not using it, I can roll it up and it takes up no space, so I have no excuse not to have it with me all the time.

 After a ton of constant daily use, I find my water bottles may start to discolour and smell bad, even with regular washing.
-To deal with this, I recommend using cleaning tablets and/or regularly using a white vinegar or other natural treatment to disinfect and clean the bottle.
+To deal with this, I recommend using cleaning tablets (I prefer and use this natural brand linked to here) and/or regularly using a white vinegar or other natural treatment to disinfect and clean the bottle.

 How to Eliminate Plastic Bags – With One of my FAV Reusable Items